euank/ifacepropagate/README.md

               struct is named 'MyStruct', has a pointer receiver, and is embedding a 'net.Conn' interface.

-  interfaces  The list of interfaces to "propogate" up, comma separated.
+  interfaces  The list of interfaces to "propagate" up, comma separated.
               For example 'syscall.Conn,io.Reader,net.Conn'.
 ```